kookiatsuetrong/cool/README.md

 common task.
 The Cool! programming language will have only 20-30 basic methods such as File.read(), Integer.parse(), System.log().

+The Cool! programming language is similar to CoffeeScript, Dart, and TypeScript in term of "transpile" to JavaScript.
+It can run both browser-side and server-side.

 # The Hello World program
 Program written by the Cool! programming language starts from the first member method of any main class.
 So let's start by writing the first Cool! program: